Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 Expiry is a valid outcome for a human task, and setting a value here allows for --- via a Decision node following the task --- branching based on the task expiring rather than an outcome being selected.

 ::: tip
-Variables used for lifespan settings must be in the ISO date/time format, for example: 2021-11-26T11:30:00.000Z.
+Variables used for lifespan settings must be in the ISO date/time format, for example 2021-11-26T11:30:00.000Z.
 Values from a date/time picker will be in this format, but values from a date picker will not.
 :::

 ### Task Details